The-DFIR-Report/DFIR-Artifacts/REPORT TEMPLATE.md

 ### Timeline

 (Overview graphic covering the timeline of events during the intrusion.
-We utilize [Xmind](https://xmind.app/download/), which can be used for free for this.)
+We utilize [Xmind](https://xmind.app/download/), which can be used for free for this.
+[Graphic Template](graphics/Timeline.xmind))

 ### Diamond Model

-(Graphic displaying intrusion information using the )
+(Graphic displaying intrusion information using the [Diamond model](https://www.threatintel.academy/wp-content/uploads/2020/07/diamond_summary.pdf).
+[Graphic Template](graphics/DiamondModel.xmind))

 ### Indicators
 **Atomic**